Moritzbu/Migration-in-Scientific-Communities/README.md

 ## General Introduction

-This project tries to model the scientific community regarding the spreading of ideas and research activity.
-Based on real publication data the spreading of ideas is compared to simulated data using university ranking and Journal Impact Factors as basis.
-Based on this first modell we than try to find other influences, aswell as to refine and describe the the properies in more detail.
+This project models the scientific community regarding the spreading of ideas and research activity.
+Based on real publication data the dissemination of ideas is compared to simulated data using university ranking and Journal Impact Factors as parameters.
+Based on this first modell the implementation of a well known modell is driven (which one??).
+From this we can uncover other influences, aswell as to refine and describe our modell in more detail.

 (States your motivation clearly: why is it important / interesting to solve this problem?)
 (Add real-world examples, if any)